AlanRostem/SteelPurge/README.md

 ### Game Goal

-Neutralize *Experimental Warbots* (a.k.a X-Warbs) using ballistic weapons to progress to as many waves as possible.
-Waves increase when all 20 X-Warbs have been destroyed for a given wave.
-The higher the wave, the harder the X-Warbs are to kill (they get increased hit-points).
-The X-Warbs drop *Scrap* when eliminated, which can be used to forge weapons on *Ballistations* (machines that weld weapons from scrap).
+Survive by making the weapons you can to make it out of the apocalypse you found yourself in.
+The game is a pretty simple platformer with level completion and the strive for the progression system.

 ### Progression system

+The progression system in Steel Purge will feature RPG style features as well as simple platformer traits like completing levels.

+#### Gunsmith levels

+The player can gain experience and level up.
+Leveling up to a certain point gives the player the ability to craft new weapons, essentially "learning" how to make the new ones.

+#### Weapon Blueprints

+Weapon blueprints can be found in order to unlock the ability to craft certain weapons.

+#### Weapon Drops

+Weapons can be dropped by enemies, even ones the player does not know how to craft.
+Weapons can be researched but will be destroyed in exchange for a blueprint.

 #### Black Hat Keys

 *Black Hat Keys* are a currency that the player can keep outside of the gameplay.
-They are used to unlock *Ballistations*.
-At the spawn location for the player, there is a *Workbench* where the player can craft *Black Hat Keys* and "deposit" them (essentially saves the amount of *Black Hat Keys*).
+This idea is yet to be used somewhere.

 #### Scrap

-*Scrap* is a gameplay progression unit that is essentially the currency of the game. *Scrap* can be used to make weapons and ammo and also upgrade the weapons.
-All *Scrap* is deleted when losing or quitting a game.
+*Scrap* is a progression unit that is essentially the currency of the game. *Scrap* can be used to make weapons and ammo and also upgrade the weapons.

 ### Movement